Jump to Section

 But here’s the reason why this strategy is being totally reevaluated:

-A high-value lead magnet is a good offer. . . but it’s not the best offer.
+A high-value lead magnet is a good offer. . . but it’s not the best offer or content upgrade strategy.

 The best blog post offer